bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 ![List buildspec](/05-ContinousDelivery/images/buildspec_list.png)

 Now we have everything that we need to create our Build environment.
-In the AWS Management Console, click in Services, type in the search field `Build` and then select **CodeBuild** from the drop down list
+In the AWS Management Console, click in **Services**, type in the search field `Build` and then select **CodeBuild** from the drop down list

 ![CodeBuild](/05-ContinousDelivery/images/codebuild.png)